open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

-        'point-cloud': lambda: self.doc.chunk.depth_maps is not None,  # needs depth maps 'mesh-gpu': lambda: self.doc.chunk.depth_maps is not None,  # needs depth maps 'mesh-cpu': lambda: self.doc.chunk.depth_maps is not None,  # needs depth maps 'dem-ortho': lambda: self.doc.chunk.point_cloud is not None or self.doc.chunk.model is not None,
+        'point-cloud': lambda: self.doc.chunk.depth_maps is not None,  # needs depth maps 'mesh-gpu': lambda: self.doc.chunk.depth_maps is not None,  # needs depth maps 'mesh-cpu': lambda: self.doc.chunk.depth_maps is not None,  # needs depth maps 'dem-ortho-finalize': lambda: self.doc.chunk.point_cloud is not None or self.doc.chunk.model is not None,
         # ...
     }
     if step_name in prereqs and not prereqs[step_name]():